What Happens If There Is No Will?

 If the decedent was not married or in a registered domestic partnership at the time of death.
 If there is no living spouse or domestic partner, the courts will distribute assets based on any other living heirs' relationships to the decedent.
 Under California's intestacy statutes, the following heirs will have first preference:

 - Children: to be divided equally among all children

 - All to parents: If no surviving spouse/domestic partner or children

 - All to siblings (or their children): If no surviving spouse/domestic partner, children, or parents

 - All to grandparents: If no surviving spouse/domestic partner, children, parents, or siblings (or children of siblings)

 - To the state: If, after an investigation, there are no relatives found

-Contact The Law Offices of Kai H. Wessels in San Jose, California today to schedule a free initial consultation to discuss your probate needs with an experienced lawyer.
+Contact The Wessels Law Firm in San Jose, California today to schedule a free initial consultation to discuss your probate needs with an experienced lawyer.
 Our firm provides the sound advice and strategy needed to successfully manage your legal needs.